-ASH WEDNESDAY DAY OF REFLECTION: Wed., March 1; 9 a.m.-3 p.m.; Ignatius House Jesuit Retreat Center, 6700 Riverside Drive, NW, Atlanta.
-Days of reflection will be held every Wednesday during Lent.
-Through this holy season, enter into the peace of this sacred place.
-Encounter God and experience a day of prayer, away from distractions.
+ASH WEDNESDAY DAY OF REFLECTION: Wed., March 6; 9 a.m.-3 p.m.; Ignatius House Jesuit Retreat Center, 6700 Riverside Drive, NW, Atlanta.
+Lent begins with “In the Quiet of The Heart, God Speaks.”
 Includes light breakfast, lunch and liturgy.
-Led by various spiritual retreat directors.
-Contact: www.ignatiushouse.org or 404-255-0503 to register.
+Contact: IgnatiusHouse.org or call 404-255-0503.

 STEPHEN MINISTRY: Cathedral of Christ the King, 2699 Peachtree Road, NE, Atlanta.
 The Cathedral offers Stephen Ministry, a Christ-centered, confidential, one-to-one, listening ministry.
-Stephen Ministers are lay parishioners trained extensively in the skills of Christian care-giving and commissioned to minister to other parishioners who are experiencing a personal crisis (divorce, job loss, depression, death, illness, etc.).
+Stephen Ministers are lay parishioners trained extensively in the skills of Christian caregiving and commissioned to minister to other parishioners who are experiencing a personal crisis (divorce, job loss, depression, death, illness, etc.).
 Please call if you are in need of caring, confidential support.
 Contact: Linda Dyson at 404-267-3675 or email@example.com.

 MERTON DISCUSSION GROUP: Fourth Saturday of every month (usually); 11 a.m.-1 p.m.; St. Thomas More Church, 636 W. Ponce de Leon Ave., Decatur, in the St. Julie Room.
 The group is a chapter of the International Thomas Merton Society and has been meeting since 2001.
 New members are always welcome.
 Contact: Robert Kertz at email@example.com or 404-378-4870.